sandeshshahi/realtime-crypto-pipeline/README.md

 ### Visualization & Dashboarding (Grafana)

-- **Zero-Touch Provisioning (IaC):** Employs Grafana provisioning via YAML configurations and Docker volume mounts to automatically initialize the Cassandra data source and load the pre-built JSON dashboard on container startup without any manual UI interaction.
+- **Zero-Touch Provisioning (IaC):** Employs Grafana provisioning via YAML configurations and Docker volume mounts to automatically initialize the Cassandra data source (forcing LOCAL_ONE consistency and hardcoded UIDs to prevent state ghosts) and load pre-built JSON dashboards on container startup.
+- **Separation of Concerns:** Features two dedicated dashboards: a Crypto Stream dashboard for raw metric monitoring, and a Log-Scale Pricing dashboard to accurately compare high-value assets (Bitcoin) against lower-value assets (ADA/XRP) on the same Y-axis.
 - **Live Dashboard:** Connects Cassandra to Grafana 10.x using the `hadesarchitect-cassandra-datasource` plugin.
 - **Logarithmic Scaling:** Employs base-10 logarithmic scaling to accurately compare high-value assets (Bitcoin) against lower-value assets (ADA/XRP) on the same Y-axis.
-- **Advanced Data Transformations:** Uses a transformation pipeline consisting of `Merge series`, `Sort by (time)`, and `Partition by values` to format raw NoSQL multi-frame data into clean, continuous time-series visual lines.
+- **Advanced Data Transformations:** Uses a transformation pipeline consisting of Merge series, Sort by (time), and Partition by values to format raw NoSQL multi-frame data into clean, continuous time-series visual lines.

 ### Full Observability Stack (Prometheus)

 - **Health Monitoring:** Integrates Prometheus to scrape metrics and monitor infrastructure health.